ksandstr/pht/README.md

 tl;dr: Progressively rebuilt hash table.
 Interface similar to CCAN htable.
+Not friendly to valgrind or libgc due to pointer munging.
 GPLv3-or-later.

 A more thorough treatment of the design should appear here at a later date, but for now just use the source.
 There are some tests and a big old benchmark